CSCfi/csc-user-guide/docs/cloud/pouta/pouta-container-orchestration.md

 # Container orchestration with Magnum

+!!! note
+    Magnum is currently a technology preview feature available only in  cPouta.
+Some  functionality may be  incomplete or  not work correctly.
+Kubernetes on top of Fedora Atomic is currently the only supported platform.
+Docker Swarm may also work.

 This article explains how to use the OpenStack tool *Magnum* for  creating container  orchestration engine (COE) deployments.
 It can deploy Kubernetes,  Docker Swarm and